meta-llama/llama-stack/docs/source/index.md

 ## APIs

-The Llama Stack consists of the following set of APIs:
+The set of APIs in Llama Stack can be roughly split into two broad categories:

+- APIs focused on Application development
   - Inference
   - Safety
   - Memory
   - Agentic System
   - Evaluation

+- APIs focused on Model development
+  - Evaluation
   - Post Training
   - Synthetic Data Generation
   - Reward Scoring

-Each of the APIs themselves is a collection of REST endpoints.
+Each API is a collection of REST endpoints.

 ## API Providers